IGF 2023 WS #386 Safeguarding the free flow of information amidst conflict

 Policy Question(s)

 What will participants gain from attending this session?
 First, participants will have the opportunity to hear from experts from countries affected by recent international armed conflicts (Ukraine) and non-international armed conflicts (Sudan), as well as a representative from the International Committee of the Red Cross (ICRC).
 These experts will discuss the contemporary threats to freedom of expression during conflicts.
-Participants will be encouraged to share their perspectives on the key threats to freedom of expression in these and other conflicts.
-Second, participants will be able to engage in interactive discussions and working groups that aim to determine the extent to which existing rules cover the threats to freedom of expression and identify any gaps in international law that require new regulations.
+Participants will be encouraged to share their perspectives on the key threats to freedom of expression in these and other conflicts and engage in interactive discussions that aim to determine the extent to which existing rules cover the threats to freedom of expression and where States and companies need to do better.
 The discussion will feature contributions from experts representing various sectors, including the private sector, freedom of expression advocates, and humanitarian actors.

 Description: